anja0440/Beer-Recommender-System/README.md

 # Code

 The coding was done with Python in a Jupyter Lab notebook, the visualization with Tableau and for the web-app, I used Streamlit.
-('Country' and 'Style_red' columns were added in Excel.)
+('Country' and 'Style_red' columns were added with Excel.)

 # Visualization of correlation

 In Tableau I created different plots to show the correlation of 'mouthfeel', 'taste', 'flavor' and country and 'mouthfeel', 'taste', 'flavor' and style.

-In case of the country-related correltaion some regional differences were highlighted, and in case of style the data was reduced to 5 different types: 'Pilsner', 'Bock', 'Lager', 'Wheat Beer' and 'Stout'.
+In case of the country-related correlation, some regional differences were highlighted, and in case of style, the data was reduced to 5 different types: 'Pilsner', 'Bock', 'Lager', 'Wheat Beer' and 'Stout'.

 In all cases, the median was used.